a7mad1112/a7mad1112/README.md

 Front-End Developer
 -------------------

-I've been learning to code for 2 years.

 * 🌍  I'm based in Palestine-Jenin
 * ✉️  You can contact me at [ahmalawneh79@gmail.com](mailto:ahmalawneh79@gmail.com)
 * 🧠  I'm learning Back-End